José Manuel Barroso: President of the European Commission, 2004–2014

-On the same basis, the EPP again endorsed Barroso for a second term during the 2009 European election campaign and, after the EPP again won the elections, was able to secure his nomination by the European Council on 17 June 2009.
+The EPP again endorsed Barroso for a second term during the 2009 European election campaign and, after the EPP again won the elections, was able to secure his nomination by the European Council on 17 June 2009.
 On 3 September 2009, Barroso unveiled his manifesto for his second term.
 On 16 September 2009, Barroso was re-elected by the European Parliament for another five years.
 Since he completed his second term he became only the second Commission president to serve two terms, after Jacques Delors.
 That Commission's term of office ran until 31 October 2014.

-During his first presidency, the following important issues were on the Commission's agenda: